virtlabx/aws-terraform-bloomreach/README.md

 - EC2 instance that runs jenkins and uses an EIP.
 - IAM account password policy that is better for security.
 - IAM role for cloudwatch agent that is installed in the ec2 instance and IAM instance profile.
+- ECR repository for pushing the docker images after it's built on jenkins.

 ### Run terraform:
 There are 2 ways to do that.